florton/PHOE.NIX/README.md

 	//Scoping is accomplished through indentation
 	//Statements are one line unless the line ends with a comma

-	//All code not within function declarations is run as if it were in a main

 ###Variables

 	//There are no semicolons or curly braces in Phoenix